Holly is a former Sunday School teacher, parenting writer, and mom of two.

-- Peel off face masks.
-I like to by the individual packets from the drugstore or Target.com.
+- Peel-off face masks.
+I like to buy individual packets from the drugstore or Target.
 I can slather it on before breakfast and have it peeled off before the toast pops up.

 - Hair fragrance.
-Pacifica Beauty has a line of travel sized hair and body mists that I like to throw in my diaper bags and spritz before running into the grocery store.
-They're only lightly scented and won't irritate you or baby.
+Pacifica Beauty has a line of travel-sized hair and body mists that I like to throw in my diaper bags and spritz before running into the grocery store.
+They're only lightly scented and won't irritate you or your baby.